LucianoPAlmeida/variable-injector/README.md

 cp -f x86_64-apple-macosx10.10/release/variable-injector /usr/local/bin/variable-injector
 cp -f x86_64-apple-macosx10.10/release/libSwiftSyntax.dylib /usr/local/lib/libSwiftSyntax.dylib
 ```

+Or to install the lastest version just run the [install-binary.sh](scripts/install-binary.sh)

 With that installed and on our `bin` folder, now we can use it.